 Program overview

-Cinematographer is a Stage 2 and 3 English and Creative Arts HPGE enrichment program focused on cinematography and persuasive communication.
-Students deconstruct an environmental campaign to analyse how meaning is shaped, then film in Field of Mars Reserve and edit on iPads to craft compelling short films using camera techniques, sound, text and transitions.
+Cinematographer is a one-day Stage 2 and Stage 3 English and Creative Arts HPGE enrichment program where students plan, film and edit persuasive environmental short films.
+Students analyse how campaign videos shape audience response, then use Field of Mars Reserve as a filming location to apply camera angles, composition, sound, text and transitions.
+Completed films communicate a clear message about the value of nature.
 HPGE domains: creative, intellectual.

 Learning intention